LexTOliver/LexTOliver/README.md

 # 👋 Hello!
-Welcome to my profile
+Welcome to my profile!

 I am a data scientist and AI engineer with a Bachelor's degree in Computer Science, specializing in Deep Learning, also in Data Science and Machine Learning.
 My passion for artificial intelligence began during my undergraduate studies, where I developed a chatbot prototype for my thesis degree, and since then, I have been dedicated to enhancing my skills through advanced courses and practical projects.

-## 🚀 Projects
+## 🚀 Experiences
 - **Cancer Diagnosis System:** Currently, I lead a team focused on developing AI models for breast cancer diagnosis, directly contributing to early detection and positively impacting people's lives.

-- **[Government proposal categorization](https://github.com/ResidenciaTICBrisa/BP-Classificador-de-Propostas)**: Over six months, I worked with a team in developing a text classification model, we collaborated closely with the Product Owner (PO) and followed the Scrum methodology to deliver and present results consistently throughout the project.
+- **[Government proposal categorization](https://github.com/ResidenciaTICBrisa/BP-Classificador-de-Propostas)**: I worked with a team for six months to develop a text classification model, collaborating closely with the Product Owner (PO) and using Scrum methodology.
+The system aimed to enhance communication between citizens and the government.

+## 👨‍🔬 Projects
+- **[CEAPS Data Science](https://github.com/LexTOliver/ceaps-data-science)**: Analysis of public expenses declared by Brazilian senators with Pandas, Plotly and Scikit-Learn.

+## 🏆 Certifications
+- ...

 ## 🛠️ Skills
 - **Main Programming Languages:** Python, JavaScript